 The Big Forest Hike must always be reserved in advance.

-Bring jungle gear of your standard.
-High tech, state of the art gadgets for some, others bare foot, shirtless, with a stick and a towel.
-Up in the cloud forest it can get cold fast, hypothermia is not a myth, be ready for possible sudden change in temperature.
-You’ll be crossing rivers and streams, you will be looked for by many insects that will locate you by your sweat, you’ll get wet and dirty and very possibly see snakes and other wild critters.
-Chances of getting rained on are 50/50.
-Bring shoes you have already proved to be comfortable.
+It’s important to come prepared, with excellent health and fitness and the proper jungle gear for any trip horseback riding or hiking in Costa Rica, especially in these wilderness areas.
+Up in the Monteverde cloud forest it can get cold fast, and hypothermia is not a myth.
+Be ready for a sudden change in temperature while hiking.
+You’ll be crossing rivers and streams, many insects will be attracted to your sweat, you’ll get wet and dirty and very possibly see snakes and other wild critters.
+Chances of getting rained on while hiking or horseback riding in Costa Rica’s cloud forest are 50/50.
+In summary, be sure to come prepared for all of these situations.
+Bring proven hiking shoes, or in other words, shoes you have already used and know to be comfortable.